EightBitGuru/FAST-40/README.md

 * Optimise the line-redraw logic, which is currently somewhat inefficient
 * Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler
 * Add a SHIFT modifier to the CTRL-delay function to toggle a full hold on scrolling until released
-* Redesign the text buffer to use an intrinsic page+offset index rather than a discrete lookup table
 * Add a bitmap point-plotting routine and an accompanying PLOT command to BASIC
 * Add PEEK/POKE intercepts to allow screen/colour memory access akin to the stock 22x23 text mode
 * Add CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines